-The analyzer can be connected to a Modbus RTU bus either via a two-wire RS485 interface or via Ethernet TCP/IP.
+The analyzer can be connected to a Modbus RTU network via a two-wire RS485 interface or Modbus TCP via ethernet connection.

 To use the RS485 interface just connect the cables to the user connections terminals (see Section 3.7).
 The Ethernet interface can be used by plugging in an Ethernet cable to the RJ45 connector on the back of the display.